Get Started with Kestra: Launch Locally with Docker and Run Your First Workflow

 • mounts /tmp and the Docker socket so script and container tasks can run locally

-Open http://localhost:8080 in your browser to launch the UI, create your user, and take the product tour to begin building your first flow.
+Open http://localhost:8080 in your browser.
+You will see the Kestra UI when the container is running.
+From here, create your user and take the product tour to begin building your first flow.

 Next steps

-Congrats!
-You’ve taken the product tour, executed your first flow, and familiarized yourself with Kestra.
-Next, you can follow the documentation in this order to build on what you’ve learned so far:
+You’ve taken the product tour, executed your first flow, and explored Kestra.
+Next, follow the documentation in this order to build on what you’ve learned:

 • Continue with a Tutorial to add inputs, outputs, triggers, and more task types.